steven-meehan/sm-blog/source/_posts/fortunes-09-first-sight.md

 "What is it Cederic?"

-"Well, re can confirm that based on the land masses this planet is not Laria."
+"Well, we can confirm that based on the land masses this planet is not Laria."
 Cederic answered with a slight hitch in his voice.

 "But what?"
 Rylan asked as the computer resumed the course to the other world.